 The Christmas tree began to be used in Europe in the 16th century, specifically in Germany.
 It was not until 1841 that Prince Albert and his wife, Queen Victoria, first used the Christmas tree at Windsor Castle, so that its use in England was then introduced and popularized across Europe.

-It was the German settlers who introduced it to the United States at the beginning of the 19th century during the Civil War.
+The German settlers introduced it to the United States at the beginning of the 19th century during the Civil War.

 Pine Symbolism in the World of Magic

-In magic, pine cones are used to promote fertility, while needles mixed with resin are used to ward off evil and low spirits.
+In magic, its cones are used to promote fertility, while needles mixed with resin are used to ward off evil and low spirits.

 They also repel invoices and curses to the client.
 Unfortunately, it is often used in black magic rituals to infuse pain and injury.